Oscars 2020: The complete list of winners for the 92nd Academy Awards

 Oscars 2020 winners list Photograph:( Twitter )

-'Parasite' created history with Best Film, Best Director, Best International Feature Film, Original Screenplay among the top prizes.
+'Parasite' created history with Best Film, Best Director, Best International Feature Film, Original Screenplay at the Academy awards.
+Here's a look at Oscars' winners list.

 Big on fashion and even bigger on political statements, the 92nd Academy Awards had a few surprises in the final list of winners.